Brexit leader Nigel Farage rules out UK election bid | DW | 03.11.2019

 Instead, the veteran campaigner — who has failed to be elected to the House of Commons seven times — said he could better promote Brexit by campaigning nationally.

-Farage set up the Brexit Party earlier this year to contest the European parliamentary elections, where it won more seats than any other party.
+Farage set up the Brexit Party earlier this year to contest the European parliamentary elections, where it won more votes in the UK than any other party.
 He has been hugely critical of UK Prime Minister Boris Johnson's deal, saying that it leaves the UK still tied to the EU's political objectives.

 Farage's decision prompted accusations from some journalists that he was running scared.